Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 communication training system developed for autistic students ages 2 through 21 years, although it can be used if needed

 throughout the remainder of the lifespan.
 Its basis is applied behavior analysis and discrete trial teaching.
-This is an approach that
+This is an approach

-is usually used in combination with others.
+that is usually used in combination with others.

 Individuals using PECS are required to give a picture of a preferred item to a communicative partner in exchange for the item.

 The initial communicative behavior aim is focused on requesting.
-In the request, preferred items are presented as achievements
+In the request, preferred items are presented as

-often facilitates the teaching of other communicative intents.
+useful skill, and often facilitates the teaching of other communicative intents.

-Two therapists are initially required so that one sits behind the child and physically prompts him/her to give a picture in exchange
+Two therapists are initially required so that one sits behind the child and physically prompts him/her to give a picture in

-firmly established, the child is then encouraged to verbalize the request based upon the premise that when children learn that they
+with pictures is firmly established, the child is then encouraged to verbalize the request based upon the premise that when

-can get their needs met by communicating them to the people around them (“I want juice” = getting juice) they will learn to
+children learn that they can get their needs met by communicating them to the people around them (“I want juice” = getting

-communicate more quickly and effectively.
+juice) they will learn to communicate more quickly and effectively.

 Pictures are used in addition to spoken language so the children can exchange pictures to indicate their needs and wants.
 This